Let the gift wrapping begin!

 8- Holiday Baubles and Twine

-Go through your Christmas decorations and look for little miniature of things.
+Go through your Christmas decorations and look for a little miniature of things.
 These mini plastic bulbs look so cute tied up on a package.

 - Tie an arrangement of bulbs together with a thin piece of ribbon or cording.